1wolfalone1/bird-trading-platform-frontend/README.md

 Overall, the bird trading platform provides a seamless user experience for buying, selling, and trading birds, making it an ideal solution for anyone interested in bird-related transactions.

+## Technologies

+The project incorporates the following technologies:

+- JavaScript: It is a high-level programming language that allows to create dynamic and interactive web pages.
+- ReactJS: It is a popular JavaScript library for building user interfaces.
+ReactJS allows to create reusable UI components and efficiently update the DOM based on changes in application state.

+- Redux Toolkit: It is a set of tools that helps simplify the process of managing state in a React application.
+It provides a predictable and consistent way to manage and update application state, making it easier to build and maintain complex applications.

+- Socket.IO: It is a JavaScript library that enables real-time, bidirectional communication between clients and servers.
+Socket.IO allows to build real-time chat systems.

+- SCSS: It is a CSS preprocessor that allows to write CSS in a more organized and efficient way.

+- Figma: It is a collaborative design tool that allows to work together to create and iterate on design mockups.
+Figma provides real-time collaboration, design libraries, and prototyping capabilities.

+- Material UI: It is a popular React component library that provides pre-built UI components based on Google’s Material Design guidelines.
+Material UI allows to quickly and easily build responsive and attractive user interfaces, while also providing customization options to match a project's unique design needs.

+- Google Maps API: It is a powerful and widely-used technology that provides us with access to various mapping and location-based services offered by Google.

 ## Link Demo

 https://www.birdland2nd.store/